londonkoders/londonkoders.github.io/2022/case-study/slack/slack.md

 There are 3 main changes that Slack implemented to cope with the increased number of users and new features to adapt clients' need.

 ### Thin Client Model

-- Introduced a caching service called **Flannel** that allowed to slim down the initial boot payload
+- Introduced a caching service called **Flannel** that allowed to slim down the initial boot payload.

 - with the 2016 model, if an organisation has more than 100,000 users, each user will have to download ~100MB every time they log into their slack workspace.

 - Flannel is deployed nearer to the client, so it connects the WebSocket to a nearby Flannel Cache which proxies the connection to the message proxy and then to that route pub/sub message server.

 - Flannel acts as a man in the middle between the backend and front end so it has the in-memory model of all the users, which can inject the metadata in line to the websocket stream if the client doesn't have a user ID or a channel ID.

 ### Vitess

 - In order to spread the load out more efficiently, Slack started to use the database technology called **Vitess**.

 - **Vitess** runs MySQL at the core and so it is a sharding and topology management solution that sits on top of MySQL.

 - In **Vitesss**, the application is connected to a routing tier called VtGate where it acts as a routing server as it knows which set of backend servers are hosting those tables and it knows which column a given table is sharded by.

 - The Database would be sharded by the user ID, channel ID and workspace ID.
 Thus, all of that knowledge is no longer in our PHP code.

 - **VtGate** is responsible for disseminating and doing all of the routing. it can also scatter and gather requests from multiple shards.

 - In **Vitess**, we have a single writable master and we reploy on orchestrator which manage the fail.

 ### Message Server to Services